A PyTorch implementation of DeepDream

 randomuses random noise to initialize the input image.

 -jitter: Apply jitter to image.
-Default is 32.
-Set to 0 to disable jitter.
+Default is

 -optimizer: The optimization algorithm to use; either